Patryk27/lxd-snapper/README.md

 **LXD snapshots, automated.**

-lxd-snapper is a tool that automates creating & removing LXD snapshots: just prepare a snapshotting policy, setup a cronjob, and enjoy your containers.
+lxd-snapper automates creating & removing LXD snapshots - just prepare a snapshotting policy, setup a cronjob, and enjoy your containers.

-tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; kinda like LXD's built-in `snapshots.schedule`, just more powerful.
+tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; like LXD's built-in `snapshots.schedule`, but more powerful.

 # Requirements

 - LXD 4 / 5
 - Linux (i386 or x86_64)

-Plus, if you plan on compiling lxd-snapper locally:
+Plus, if you plan on building lxd-snapper locally:

 - Cargo & Rust 1.63.0
 - Nix (for running integration tests)